B2B lead generation: definition and stakes

 Multichannel and marketing tools

-To be effective, you need to combine channels: email, LinkedIn, phone, WhatsApp, sometimes events.
-Marketing tools and automation platforms let you manage these sequences without losing personalization.
+Being effective means combining channels: email, LinkedIn, phone, WhatsApp, sometimes events.
+Marketing tools and automation platforms help manage those sequences without sacrificing personalization.

 Build a clean, actionable database

-Without a clean database, there is no effective lead gen. A “dirty” database generates bounced emails, duplicates, and irritated prospects.
+Without a clean database, lead gen falls apart.
+A “dirty” database produces bounced emails, duplicates, and prospects who feel irritated rather than approached.

 Enrich your data

-Tools like Fullenrich, Dropcontact, or Lemlist help you complete, verify, and validate data.
-The goal: avoid false positives and only work with qualified prospects.
+Tools like Fullenrich, Dropcontact, or Lemlist help complete, verify, and validate data.
+The point is to avoid false positives and only work with qualified prospects.

 Centralize and clean